Street Fighter 6: Everything we know so far about Street Fighter 6

 - Fighting Ground – composed of the different classic game modes like Arcade, Online, Training, and Local Versus, Fighting Ground is where players go if they just want to beat down.

 - World Tour – an immersive single-player story mode that “pushes the boundaries of what a fighting game is and allows players to leave their own legacy with their player avatar.”
 We’re not yet 100% sure what this means but it sure does sound promising and exciting.
 This game mode will allow players to create their own character and interact with an open world for the first time in Street Fighter history.
-In this mode, players will be able to study under the tutelage of different masters to learn new moves and to increase their stats.
+In this mode, players will be able to study under the tutelage of different masters to learn new moves and increase their stats.
+More information about this game mode can be found here.

 - Battle Hub – a “destination that provides players with new and unique ways to engage, communicate and interact.”
 Initially pretty vague, more information about the Battle Hub revealed during the Tokyo Game Show revealed that the Battle Hub is simply a hub for online multiplayer battles where you can show off your created character.